muratk5n/thirdwave/en/README.md

 ---

-Batteries dont work during cold.
+Batteries dont work if it's too cold.
 PV panels dont work if it's too hot.
 Electricity grid for power transmission is 1/10th efficient, with 8 times the cost compared to gas.
 However we look at it, the electricity based approach is inferior.

 "Down here in Southern California, the worst of the heat wave is behind us [22/6/2017]...
 With all that sun, you'd think all of those